scottgriv/Portfolio-Website/content/projects/rust-wasm_game_of_life.md

 showInProjects: true
 ---

-Implementation of Conway's Game of Life using Rust and WebAssembly, with real-time visualization in the browser.
+Implementation of Conways Game of Life using Rust and WebAssembly, with real-time visualization in the browser.